+That is why, this cheat sheet also sheds light on microplastics inside your products.
 Through our showers, baths, and sinks, microplastics in our everyday products (including skincare) flow into sewage systems, slip through the filters in water treatment plants due to their extremely small size and ultimately reach our rivers and oceans.
 Microplastics are not biodegradable and once they enter the marine environment, they are almost impossible to remove!

 Moreover, we do not say all synthetic ingredients are harmful, we just believe that Nature is always in harmony with our bodies and it provides us with countless high-performance, skin-loving natural alternatives that are both safe and sustainable – and it’s this knowledge about what to add and leave out is what makes our products so special.